 What It Really Costs to Live in Seattle

-Seattle has a way of drawing people in, with its coffee culture, thriving tech scene, and access to nature just minutes from the city.
+Seattle has a way of drawing people in — with its world-famous coffee culture, thriving tech scene, and unmatched access to nature and outdoor recreation right from the city, it’s no wonder thousands choose to relocate here each year.

 But behind the skyline views and buzzing neighborhoods lies a practical question every newcomer or longtime resident faces: what does everyday life in Seattle really cost?